What are direct accounts?

 How to open a direct account

-- The transfer of balances of securities from an entity participating in the Spanish public debt markets (bank, savings bank, etc.) to the Banco de España-Direct Accounts.
+- The transfer of securities balances from an entity participating in the Spanish public debt markets (bank, savings bank, etc.) to the Banco de España-Cuentas Directas.

-- «Mortis causa» acquisitions by the heirs or legatees of registered State debt balances that were already registered at Banco de España in the name of the deceased.
+- Acquisitions "mortis causa" by heirs or legatees of book-entry government debt balances that were already registered with the Banco de España in the name of the deceased.

 What information must be provided?

-- The ownership of direct accounts opened by natural persons may be individual (a single holder) or joint (two or more holders).
-In order to facilitate account management, holders can conclude an agreement with the Banco de España on the availability of one or more of the holders and even of third parties.
+The ownership of direct accounts opened by natural persons may be individual (a single holder) or joint (two or more holders).
+All account holders must sign in the presence of the Banco de España employee when they attend the requested appointment.
+In order to facilitate the management of the account, the account holders may enter into an agreement with the Banco de España for the availability of one or more of the account holders and even of third parties who must all be present at the time of signing or, if applicable, provide the power of attorney empowering them to represent them.

 What do direct accounts offer?